 And to make it worse there is a lot of negative self-talk chatter in our minds – a continuous cycle of thoughts about how you’re not pretty enough, not a good enough mom, not doing enough, how you’re messing it all up, and on and on it goes.

-Join me and stopping that cycle.
+Join me and stop that cycle.
 Since we can’t turn our brains off we can change our thoughts with a positive mama-mantra like this one.

 Being a mom is one of the greatest gifts, so why are we so hard on ourselves?